susanaviruglio/queens-coffee/README.md

 ### First Steps

-At the beginning of the project I created the game in HTML by usign a list and afterwards, I changed for divs.
+At the beginning of the project I created the game in HTML by using a list and afterwards, I changed it for divs.
 I struggled to mix the images in Javascript and compare them.

 I created an eventListener click for all the game images.
 But I was stuck on the next section of the conditions.
-I was having the problem of compare the images because I used image for the front and the back card.
-So when I clicked the image it was reconising the image on the top as a first try.
+I was having the problem to compare the images because I used images for the front and the back.
+So when I clicked the image it was recognising the image on top as a first try.

-So, I decided to change my approach and create the game using only Javascript.
+So, I decided to change my approach and created the game using only Javascript.

 ### Using Javascript to append the images

-As my first experience working with Javascript I was not sure how to create the array of images and append the to the DOM.
-So I received support from my teacher who explained with simple images how to create a random array of images.
+As my first experience working with Javascript I was not sure how to create the array of images and append to the DOM.
+So I received support from my teacher who explained me with simple images how to create a random array of images.

 Once I was starting adding the images for the project I was struggling to create a random index and mix them all up.

-1. Firstly, I started creating a function with all the coffee images.
-I wanted to use the splice method so while the images are mixing non of them would repeat on my array,but it was giving the error: 'this is not a function'
+1. First, I started creating a function with all the coffee images.
+I wanted to use the splice method so while the images are mixing non of them would repeat on my array, but it was giving the error: *'This is not a function'*.
-2. Then, I took all the array out of the function, I created for loop while I used math floor math random methods then I used splice and it did not work either.
+2. Then, I took all of the array out of the function, I created a loop while I used math floor and math random methods then I used splice and it did not work either.
-3. I tried several times, step by step what is the best method but it was the only way to create a random array.
+3. I tried several times, step by step what was the best method but it was the only way to create a random array.

 **The solution was**:
 I received suppor from a tutor in _Code Institute_.

 He said that it looked like I was trying to shuffle the doubleCard array to ensure the cards in my memory game were random, and then I was using the shuffled cards to create the images.
 However, there were a few issues with my current approach:

 I was not using the splice method to remove the used cards from the doubleCard array, which would cause repetition.